swang373/pyxrdcp/README.md

 * The underlying call to `xrdcp` uses the `--silent` and `--posc` options and not `--force` (if the file already exists at the destination, the copy will fail).
 * Any messages that would've been emitted to stderr are redirected to stdout and will stack above the progress tracker, so no debugging information is lost.
-* The executable will hang if it is trying to access remote files that require a VOMS proxy but one isn't available (the underlying call to `xrdcp` will prompt the user for a password).
+* The executable will hang if it is trying to access remote files that require a VOMS proxy but one isn't available (the underlying call to `xrdcp` will prompt the user for a password but the user won't be able to respond).
 The easiest way to avoid that is to have a valid VOMS proxy before executing the command.